Orange-eat97/tp/docs/DeveloperGuide.md

 **Solved by:**
 To calculate distance, an adjacency matrix is instantiated through BFS along with a Valid Region enum, allowing for dynamic updates to region adjacency in the future.

-### **Region model**
-**Challenge faced:**
-In order to get the closest volunteer and beneficiary, we needed a way to check the distance between them and the address attribute was inadequate for this job.

-**Solved by:**
-To calculate distance, an adjacency matrix is instantiated through BFS along with a Valid Region enum, allowing for dynamic updates to region adjacency in the future.

 ### **Command History**
 **Challenge faced:**
 Pressing UP/DOWN key for the first time does not render the most recent command.
 Thus, it was important to determine whether a key press was the first.